ackreq/mdlearn/README.md

 ## Table of Contents

+#### Markdown

 - [x] **Markup & Markdown**
        What markup languages are and how Markdown became the go-to for documentation.
 - [x] **Use Cases of Markdown**
-       From documentation and note-taking to blogging and slides.
+       From documentation and note-taking to blogging and beyond that.
 - [x] **Editors**
-       An overview of recommended editors across different platforms
+       An overview of recommended editors across different platforms.
 - [x] **Markdown ‌Basics**
-       Explore syntax, tips, and lesser-known tricks.
+       Explore syntax, tips, and best practices.
-- [ ] **Markdown Flavors**
+- [x] **Markdown Extended**
        Variations of Markdown like GitHub Flavored Markdown (GFM) and how they extend the original syntax.
+- [x] **Markdown Cheatsheet**
+       A quick reference guide with essential syntax and formatting rules.

+#### Pandoc

 - [ ] **Pandoc Essentials**
-       Convert Markdown to other formats (PDF, DOCX, HTML, etc.).
-- [ ] **Markdown + LaTeX**
-       Learn to write math and scientific docs using LaTeX inside Markdown.
+       Introduction to Pandoc, a universal document converter.

 ## How to Read